How to test, adjust and balance HVAC systems

 1. Pre-Balancing Conference

-Prior to commencing testing, adjusting and balancing procedures, designated business representative should schedule and conduct a conference with TAB agency, Architect/Engineer and representatives of installers of the mechanical systems.
+Prior to commencing testing, adjusting, and balancing procedures, the designated business representative should schedule and conduct a conference with the TAB agency, the Architect/Engineer, and representatives of the mechanical system installers.

 2. Project Conditions

-Systems shall be fully operational prior to start the procedures.
-Systems affecting each other must be tested and balanced with all systems operation.
+Systems shall be fully operational before starting the procedures.
+Systems affecting each other must be tested and balanced with all systems’ operations.

 3. Sequencing and Scheduling